Gidh

-Gidh is an unreleased Pakistani action/romance Urdu language film, directed by Shamoon Abbasi.
+Gidh (Urdu: گدھ, lit.
+"Vulture") is an unreleased Pakistani action/romance Urdu language film, directed by Shamoon Abbasi.
 It is produced by J.A.R Production and Shaam Films.
-The film stars notables from the Pakistan film industry, including Shaan Shahid, Sara Loren, Ayesha Khan and Syed Jibran.
+The film stars notables actors from the Pakistan film industry, including Shaan Shahid, Sara Loren, Ayesha Khan and Syed Jibran.
 Film music is composed by Kamran Akhtar.
 A trailer for the film was released in October 2014.